-In well-balanced and moderate dosing, Omega-6 fatty acids are necessary in well-balanced, moderate dosing, making camelina oil a great option for a horse’s diet.
-For example, Omega-6s stimulate the immune system and assist in urine production, electrolyte balance, and digestion.
+While often known as the “bad” omega fatty acids, Omega-6 fatty acids are necessary in well-balanced, moderate dosing, making camelina oil a great option for a horse’s diet.
+Omega-6s stimulate the immune system and assist in urine production, electrolyte balance, and digestion.
 These properties are important to maintain a healthy horse.
 Omega-6s also help fight off infection and are exceptionally effective when you’re looking to add some weight onto your horse.
 Excel’s camelina oil has an ideal ratio of Omega-3 to Omega-6, making it the perfect addition to any horses diet.

 What does Camelina oil smell like?
 Will my horse eat it?